LucasAzara/LucasAzara/README.md

 - 🗪  Fluently Bilinguel in both English and Brazilian Portuguese

-- 🌎 Brazilian who was raised in the USA and is currently located in Brazil
+- 🌎 Brazilian who was raised in the USA and currently in Brazil

 - 🎮 Hobbies include: Video Games, Reading and Movies
 </div>